ehlesp/smallab-k8s-pve-guide/G040 - Backups 04 ~ UrBackup 01 - Server setup.md

 UrBackup server is installed in your VM, so now you can browse into its web console.
 Remember to associate its main IP to a domain in your LAN.
 [As established previously](#enabling-a-domain-name-for-the-urbackup-server-in-your-network), the domain for this UrBackup server is `bkpserver.homelab.cloud`:

 1. Access the UrBackup server through an **http** (unsecured!) connection to the port `55414`.
 For this guide's VM, the whole URL would be `http://bkpserver.homelab.cloud:55414/`.
-The first page you will see is the `Status` tab of your new UrBackup server:
+The first page you see is the `Status` tab of your new UrBackup server:

     ![UrBackup server Status page](images/g040/urbackup_server_status_page_initial.webp "UrBackup server Status page")

     Notice that you have gotten here without going through any kind of authentication process.
-This security hole is one of several things you will adjust in the following sections.
+This security hole is one of several things you have to adjust in the following sections.

     On the other hand, open a remote terminal on the `bkpserver` VM and list the contents of the `/mnt/bkpdata-hdd`: